BuildWeek-Luncher/backend/README.md

 `PUT /api/schools/:admin_id` - Protected

 - Edit/Update school information with specified admin ID by sending an object containing any of a school's properties
+- No admin is authorized to alter or change a school's admin ID, school ID, or amount of funds raised.
+Will return an error.

 `DELETE /api/schools/:id` - Protected